awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-ha-tutorial.md

 1. On the **Software** configuration card, choose **Modify**\.

 1. In the **Environment Properties** section, define the variables that your application reads to construct a connection string\.
-For compatibility with environments that have an integrated RDS DB instance, use the following:
+For compatibility with environments that have an integrated RDS DB instance, use the following\.
+Choose the plus symbol \(\+\) to add more properties\.
    + **RDS\_HOSTNAME** – The hostname of the DB instance\.

      Amazon RDS console label – **Endpoint** \(this is the hostname\)
    + **RDS\_PORT** – The port on which the DB instance accepts connections\.
-The default value varies between DB engines\.
+The default value varies among DB engines\.

      Amazon RDS console label – **Port**
    + **RDS\_DB\_NAME** – The database name, `ebdb`\.